 Performance of mobile check deposit may be affected by external factors such as communication network latency.
 An Electronic Deposit is not considered “received” by us unless we send you a message confirming that we received it.

-The deposit limits vary depending on many factors, including your deposit history and the length of your relationship with us.
+Deposit limits vary depending on many factors, including your deposit history and the length of your relationship with us.
 Deposit limits are subject to change as we continually evaluate these factors.
 Your current deposit limits will always be displayed on screen at the time of deposit.

 We are not liable for transactions you initiate before the funds are available for your use.
 Until you receive confirmation that the funds are made available, you may not withdraw the funds in cash and we may not use the funds to pay items that you have written or honor other withdrawals you request.
 If we pay items that you have written or honor other withdrawals before funds are available to you, you may incur a fee if you overdraw your account.